Semiring Provenance for Lightweight Description Logics: Computing Query Provenance in the Semiring

-\subsection{Conjunctive Queries over $\ELHI_\bot$ Ontologies}
+\subsection{Conjunctive Queries over $\ELHIbot$ Ontologies}

+We now provide algorithms to decide entailment of annotated BCQs and compute the provenance of BCQs \wrt \why-annotated ontologies.
+For the rest of this section, $\Omc$ is a $\why$-annotated $\ELHIbot$ ontology in normal form and $\mn{saturate}(\Omc)$ is the result of saturating \Omc.

-We have seen that $\ELHI_\bot$ is expressive enough to reduce entailment of rooted tree-shaped BCQs to assertion entailment (\cf Theorem \ref{th:instancequeries}).
+We have seen that $\ELHIbot$ is expressive enough to reduce entailment of rooted tree-shaped BCQs to assertion entailment (\cf Theorem \ref{th:instancequeries}).
 However, this does not apply to general BCQs that may, for example, contain cycles.
-To deal with such queries, we adapt the method for conjunctive query answering in $\ELHI_\bot$ described by \citeauthor{DBLP:conf/rweb/BienvenuO15} \citeyear[Section 5.2]{DBLP:conf/rweb/BienvenuO15}.
+To deal with such queries, we adapt the method for conjunctive query answering in $\ELHIbot$ described by \citet[Section 5.2]{DBLP:conf/rweb/BienvenuO15}.
 In a nutshell, the idea is to rewrite some parts of the query \wrt the saturated ontology into a query that can be matched in the assertions of the saturated ontology.

-In this section, we assume (w.l.o.g.\ by Theorem \ref{th:normal-form}) that $\Omc$ is a $\why$-annotated $\ELHI_\bot$ ontology in \emph{normal form} and we let $\mn{saturate}(\Omc)$ be the result of saturating \Omc.
+Before introducing the query rewriting process formally, we illustrate the approach on an example.